thoschm/START-Summit-2017-Blockchain-Machine-Learning-Workshop/README.md

 We need to install Python 2.7, pip and git first:
 - open a Linux Terminal and enter the following command:
-- sudo apt-get install python2.7 python-pip git
+- sudo apt-get install python2.7 python-pip git build-essential
 - [enter key]

 Now let's clone the workshop code: